kbredies/gratopy/doc/source/test_examples.rst

 and illustrating to users how to set various parameters of the gratopy toolbox and what their effect are (cf. the source code for the tests).

-The tests can are also able to produce plots of the results.
+The tests are also able to
+produce plots of the results.
 To turn on plotting, the environment variable ``GRATOPY_TEST_PLOT`` needs to be set, e.g. the command